Jagerziel/Jagerziel/README.md

 # About Me | Software Engineer

 Experience in front-end and back-end development.
 A highly analytical, innovative, and strategic thinker who formulates and implements unique solutions to complex problems.
-As a former multinational insurance broking and consulting professional, I approach software development with a keen perspective on business application as well as current and future needs.
+With 10+ years of experience as a multinational insurance broking and consulting professional, I approach software development with a keen perspective on business application along with a client's current and future needs.
 I have worked with complex multinationals in the Education, Food and Beverage, Financial, Real Estate, and Retail sectors as well as domestic Renewable Energy.

 **Let's build something special!**